Sometimes, you don’t want to invite everyone to everything — and that’s OK! You can keep private events hidden from any guests who are not invited.

 What will my guests see?

-Now that you’re set up to have private events, you’re probably wondering how the Schedule will look for your different guests.
 When your guests visit your website and click or scroll to the Schedule page, they’ll see a “Find My Invite” box on the website (if you have private events).
 They will need to enter their first and last names into that box, and then the site will match their entry with their name on your guest list.

 On the mobile app, guests will need to enter their names when they first join your event.